Communities set aside grazing enclosures to help revive wild ungulate habitat

 Livestock free reserve

-Fresh signs of the snow leopard are also found regularly within the Village Reserve.
-Our data on snow leopard sign abundance (scats, scrapes, pugmarks), vegetation and avifauna, are currently being analyzed.
+Fresh signs of the snow leopard are also found regularly within the village reserve.
 The monetary incentive we provided for lost grazing has been used by the Village Council for collective work and village development programmes.
 As part of our larger program, we also conducted a course in spoken English for the village youth.
 This was done on their request, and is a prerequisite to initiating nature tourism programmes in the region that can benefit both people and wildlife.

 Encouraged by the response of wildlife to this effort, and by the local peoples’ enthusiasm to partner with us, we have expanded the program in its coverage and scope.

-Today, across five village clusters, we help protect 5000 hectares of community owned rangeland from livestock grazing and human use.
+Today, across five village clusters in Himachal Pradesh, we help protect more than 420 sq. kms. of community owned rangeland from livestock grazing and human use.
+In the UT of Ladakh, we help protect more than 55 sq. kms. of reserves across four village communities.